-This relates to UK priority and super-priority visa service (aka premium or express service) to fast track processing time.
+This relates to UK priority and super-priority visa service (aka premium or express service) to fast track processing time- with Covid-19 update.
 Accordingly, provides the details of when and how to use the UK priority and premium visa service to fast track processing time?
 And also the UK priority and super-priority visa service timelines to fast track spouse, visitor, Tier 2 work, Tier 4 student, Tier 5 Temporary Worker, extension, leave to remain and ILR applications.

 The UK priority and premium visa services are optional user-pay services, which are exclusive to the application fee.
 The purpose of UK priority visa service is to fast track processing time by putting an application at the front of the queue.
 And these services are mainly for a straightforward and well-documented case.
 Therefore, an applicant may use these services if the focus is to get the decision as quickly as possible.